Nova Scotia Liberal Party Pushing For Age Gating Social Media Legislation: A Reasoned and Cited Rebuttal

 If major government agencies and large multi-million dollar companies can be compromised, third party age verification databases are no exception.

-That doesn’t mean age verification should be dismissed outright, there are clear cases, such as access to pornography sites, where it plays a necessary role in protecting young people.
+That doesn’t mean age verification should be dismissed outright, there are clear cases, such as access to pornography and gambling sites, where it plays a necessary role in protecting young people.
 However, what it does mean is that any solution must be designed in a way that protects privacy as much as it enforces restrictions.
+The new Australian report mentioned above provides independent research that such platforms do exist.

 Age verification should not come at the cost of creating massive databases of personal information no matter what the age, which could be vulnerable to misuse or breach.
 Instead, the focus needs to be on privacy preserving approaches that strike a balance between safeguarding youth and respecting the rights of all internet users.
 This is important given that currently there is no implemented age assurance solution anywhere in the world that can provide the necessary balance between reliable accuracy and user privacy.
 There are some who have said that countries like France have done it, but they fail to acknowledge that research in France on this issue found serious privacy challenges with age verification (19).
 These same voice also fail to report that in France the use of VPN’s to bypass their age verification legislation is a significant issue.